clojurebridge-oresund/curriculum/outline/intro.md

 ### EXERCISE: Basic arithmetic

-Take your height in feet and inches and convert it to inches using arithmetic in Clojure.
+Take your height in centimeters and convert it to inches using arithmetic in Clojure.

-Then convert that to centimeters.
 There are 2.54 centimeters in an inch.

-Lastly, ask two people near you for their height in centimeters.
+Then, ask two people near you for their height in inches.
 Find the average of your heights.

-Bonus: Convert that average back to feet and inches.
+Bonus: Convert that average to feet and inches.
+For example: 5 feet and 4 inches.
+Remember, there are 12 inches in a foot.
 The feet and the inches will be separate numbers. `(quot x y)` will give you the whole number part when dividing two numbers. `(mod x y)` will give you the remainder when dividing two numbers.